ahandsel/Talks/lewagon_cybozu.md

 -->

 ---
-layout: image-right
+layout: image-left
 image: ./lewagon_cybozu_graphics/seb_design.png
 ---

 # Sebastien Breuilles
 ## Kintone UX UI designer 🇫🇷

 - Study design In Paris 🥐
 - First moved to Tokyo on a Working Holiday visa
 - Based in Saitama 🍘

 Favorite Movie?

 - Huge Star Wars fan! ❤️

 Tip For New Engineers:

 - The world is moving fast.
 Constantly be aware of new techniques & technology!

 LinkedIn  -  [sébastien-breuilles](https://www.linkedin.com/in/sébastien-breuilles-292b1b66/)